isomerpages/gb-assist/_gov-assist/3d-toolkits-programmes.md

 <a href="https://www.imda.gov.sg/programme-listing/digital-services-lab" target="_blank" style="color:#037e8a">Find out more</a>

+#### Directory of Digital Solutions for Safe Reopening

+This is specially curated to help businesses use digital solutions to implement safe management measures for safe reopening.
+Listed solutions are either free, subsidised, or PSG-supported.

+<a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/Digital-Solutions-For-Safe-Reopening " target="_blank" style="color:#037e8a">Find out more</a>

 #### Environmental Services Industry Digital Plan

 A step-by-step guide for local SMEs in the Environmental Services industry on the digital solutions to adopt and relevant training for your employees at each stage of your growth.